-The Hampton Law Firm has extensive expertise in helping Texas clients get their records erased.
+The Hampton Criminal Defense Attorneys, PLLC has extensive expertise in helping Texas clients get their records erased.
 We can help you determine if you are eligible, apply on your behalf for your record to be deleted, and advocate on your behalf in hopes of convincing the judge to honor your request.
-For a free consultation with our Texas expunction lawyers, reach out to The Hampton Law Firm today by calling (817) 826-9905 or contacting us online.
+For a free consultation with our Texas expunction lawyers, reach out to The Hampton Criminal Defense Attorneys, PLLC today by calling (817) 826-9905 or contacting us online.

 Need to Expunge Your Criminal Record in Forth Worth?

 Our Fort Worth Attorneys Handle Record Expunctions in Tarrant, Dallas, and Collin County.